 Another mysterious stone that has perplexed scientists is the Hypatia stone.
 Discovered in Libya, the Hypatia stone is just a pebble.
-What makes it unique is that its chemical composition is unlike anything found on Earth or even space.
+What makes it unique is that its chemical composition is unlike anything found on Earth or even in space.
 As such, the question arises — where does this stone come from?

 Most planets and meteorites are made up of silicate minerals and small amounts of carbon.
 But the Hypatia stone is composed of mostly carbon and very little silicate minerals.
 Plus, it also has large amounts of polyaromatic hydrocarbons that exist only in interstellar dust formed before our solar system came into being.